Jmurray1989/Green-Machine/README.md

 - In the sign up newsletter modal, I would like to have the social icons fully functioning so that the user could sign up to the newsletter by signing up through their social media platforms.

+- To add customer reviews of our scooters.

 ## Technologies Used: